jdohertydev/maison_lavaux/README.md

 - As a user, I can see a detailed breakdown of my order total, including discounts and shipping, so that I understand the final price I am paying. [#39](https://github.com/jdohertydev/maison_lavaux/issues/39)
 - As a user, I can receive an email confirmation after completing my order so that I know my transaction was successful. [#38](https://github.com/jdohertydev/maison_lavaux/issues/38)
 - As a user, I can view a summary of the products in my cart so that I can confirm my order is correct before checkout. [#33](https://github.com/jdohertydev/maison_lavaux/issues/33)
+- As a user, I can experience a clean and professional design so that I feel confident shopping on a high-quality website. [#16](https://github.com/jdohertydev/maison_lavaux/issues/16)
+- As a user, I can access a clear and well-organised navigation menu so that I can find the information or products I need without frustration. [#17](https://github.com/jdohertydev/maison_lavaux/issues/17)
+- As a user, I can access the website on my mobile device so that I can browse and shop seamlessly on the go. [#18](https://github.com/jdohertydev/maison_lavaux/issues/18)
+- As a user, I can see visual or textual feedback when interacting with elements (e.g., buttons or forms) so that I know my actions have been registered. [#19](https://github.com/jdohertydev/maison_lavaux/issues/19)
+- As a user with disabilities, I can use assistive technologies (e.g., screen readers) to navigate the site so that I can access the same features as any other user. [#20](https://github.com/jdohertydev/maison_lavaux/issues/20)
+- As a user, I can experience minimal load times on every page so that I don't lose interest or abandon the site. [#21](https://github.com/jdohertydev/maison_lavaux/issues/21)

 ### Returning Visitor Goals
 - As a returning user, I can securely save my payment details so that future purchases are faster and easier. [#40](https://github.com/jdohertydev/maison_lavaux/issues/40)